It can be difficult to know what you can and can't do with your car, especially if you have bought it on finance.

 However, there are occasions when they've changed their mind about their car finance deal or have entered some financial difficulty whereby they need to cut costs to stay afloat.

-It's not possible to sell your car with outstanding finance as the finance company is the owner of the car until you have made all of the repayments.
+It's not possible to sell your car with outstanding finance on an HP as the finance company is the owner of the car until you have made all of the repayments.

 You would have to apply for your early settlement figure and pay that off before ending the agreement early.